Endurance vs. CarShield

 Motorcycle & ATV

-Owners of motorcycles, ATVs, and other special circumstances can get covered with this protection plan.
+Owners of motorcycles, ATVs, and other special circumstances can be covered by this protection plan.

 Electric Vehicle

-This plan covers an EV’s major systems, like the electric drive unit, A/C, battery pack, and more, though there is a $6,000 max for battery coverage.
+This plan covers an EV’s major systems, such as the electric drive unit, A/C, battery pack, and more.
+However, battery coverage is limited to $6,000.

 Shield Select Program